fabricasoftcom/softcomshop-automacao-frontend/docs/adr/0008-use-page-object-hierarchy.md

 - **Hierarchy should be used when:**
   - Module has 3+ variants with significant common functionality
   - Common methods represent >30% of total methods
-  - Variants share complex workflows
+  - Variants share complex workflows (e.g., items, payments, emission)
-  - Maintenance of common code is difficult
+  - Maintenance of common code is difficult without hierarchy

 - **Hierarchy should NOT be used when:**
   - Only 1-2 variants exist
   - Variants are very different
-  - Common methods are minimal
+  - Common methods are minimal (<30% of total methods)
   - Hierarchy adds more complexity than value
+  - Variants don't share significant workflows

 - **Best practices observed:**
-  - Base class contains only truly common methods
+  - Base class contains only truly common methods (used by ALL variants)
   - Specific classes contain only variant-specific methods
-  - Maximum 2 levels of inheritance
+  - Maximum 2 levels of inheritance (Base → Specific)
   - Clear naming convention (BasePage, SpecificPage)
   - Document what goes in base vs specific
+  - Use Facade pattern (`index.js`) for backward compatibility when needed
+  - Keep hierarchy shallow (avoid deep inheritance chains)

+- **Current Implementation Status:**
+  - ✅ **NFe module** - Fully implemented and compliant with ADR-0008
+    - Structure: `CadastroNfeBasePage` → `CadastroNfeNormalBasePage` → Specific classes
+    - Maximum 2 levels of inheritance
+    - Facade pattern used for backward compatibility
+    - Well-organized and maintainable
+  - ⚠️ **Other modules** - Currently using flat structure (appropriate for their use cases)
+    - Financeiro (Receitas/Despesas) - Potential candidate (optional, benefit medium)
+    - Financeiro (Listagens) - Not recommended (benefit low, complexity medium)

+- **Analysis and Patterns:**
+  - See `docs/referencias/analise-page-objects-hierarquicos.md` for detailed analysis
+  - Analysis identified 1 fully implemented hierarchy (NFe)
+  - Analysis identified 2 optional opportunities (Financeiro modules)
+  - Patterns documented and validated

 ### Example